Goth11/VisualSketches/Interconnection/README.md

 # Interconnection
 My first complex generative art.
 Start with randomly-assigned triangles.
 Each of them has a rate of change determined by Perlin noise.
 When one of their points exceeds a certain range, shrink that point back to the opposite limit.
-A triangle's color is determined by it's angle on the X axis.
+A triangle's color is determined by its angle on the X axis.